Hero0p/TourCraze/README.md

 🤝 Contributing

 Contributions are welcome!
-Fork the repo, create a pull request, and let's build together. 🚀
+Fork the repo, create a pull request, and let's build together >_<  !!